Polygons of Newton-Okounkov type on irreducible holomorphic symplectic manifolds: Preliminaries

 On any compact complex manifold we have the divisorial Zariski decomposition, which was introduced by Boucksom in his fundamental paper \cite{Bouck} (but see also Nakayama's construction, \cite{Nakayama}), and is a generalisation of the classical Zariski decomposition on surfaces.
 The divisorial Zariski decomposition plays a central role in this paper, and in the case of IHS manifolds Boucksom characterised it with respect to the BBF form.
 A divisorial Zariski decomposition exists for arbitrary pseudo-effective analytic classes on compact complex manifolds, but as in this paper we deal with projective IHS manifolds, we recall what is a (actually, the) divisorial Zariski decomposition only for pseudo-effective divisors on projective IHS manifolds.

 \begin{thm}[Theorem 4.8, \cite{Bouck}] Let $D$ be a pseudo-effective $\mathbf{R}$-divisor on $X$ projective.
-Then, $D$ admits a divisorial Zariski decomposition, i.e.\ we can write $D=P(D)+N(D)$ in a unique way such that: \begin{enumerate} \item $P(D) \in \overline{\mathrm{Mov}(X)}$, \item $N(D)$ is an effective $\mathbf{R}$-divisor.
+Then $D$ admits a divisorial Zariski decomposition, i.e.\ we can write $D=P(D)+N(D)$ in a unique way such that: \begin{enumerate} \item $P(D) \in \overline{\mathrm{Mov}(X)}$, \item $N(D)$ is an effective $\mathbf{R}$-divisor.
 If non-zero, $N(D)$ is exceptional, which means that the Gram matrix (with respect to $q_X$) of its irreducible components is negative definite, \item $P(D)$ is orthogonal (with respect to $q_X$) to any irreducible component of $N(D)$. \end{enumerate} The divisor $P(D)$ (resp.\ $N(D)$) is the \textit{positive part} (resp.\ \textit{negative part}) of $D$. \end{thm}

 \begin{rmk} If the divisor $D$ is effective, its positive part can be defined as the maximal $q_X$-nef subdivisor of $D$.
-This means that, if $D=\sum_ia_iD_i$, where the $D_i's$ are the irreducible components of $D$, the positive part of $D$ is the maximal divisor $P(D)=\sum_ib_iD_i$, with respect to the relation "$P(D)\leq D$ if and only if $b_i \leq a_i$ for every $i$", such that $q_X(P(D),E)\geq 0$, for any prime divisor $E$. \end{rmk}
+This means that, if $D=\sum_ia_iD_i$, where the $D_i's$ are the irreducible components of $D$, the positive part of $D$ is the maximal divisor $P(D)=\sum_ib_iD_i$, with respect to the relation "$P(D)\leq D$ if and only if $b_i \leq a_i$ for every $i$", such that $q_X(P(D),E)\geq 0$, for any prime divisor $E$.
+For a proof of this fact see for example the discussion after \cite[Corollary 4.3]{BCK09}, and the proof of \cite[Theorem 3.6]{KMPP19}. \end{rmk}

-\begin{rmk} The divisorial Zariski decomposition is rational, namely, under the assumptions of Theorem \ref{DivZarDec}, whenever $D$ is a pseudo-effective $\mathbf{Q}$-divisor, $N(D)$ is a $\mathbf{Q}$-divisor. \end{rmk}
+\begin{rmk} The divisorial Zariski decomposition is rational, namely, under the assumptions of Theorem \ref{DivZarDec}, whenever $D$ is a pseudo-effective $\mathbf{Q}$-divisor, $P(D)$ and $N(D)$ are $\mathbf{Q}$-divisors. \end{rmk}

 \begin{rmk} We note that the divisorial Zariski decomposition behaves well with respect to the numerical equivalence relation.
 Indeed, let $X$ be a projective IHS manifold and $\alpha$ a pseudo-effective class in $N^1(X)_{\mathbf{R}}$.
 Suppose $\alpha = [D_1] = [D_2]$, where $D_1,D_2$ are pseudo-effective $\mathbf{R}$-divisors.
 Write $D_i=P(D_i)+N(D_i)$ for the divisorial Zariski decomposition of $D_i$.
 Then $D_1-D_2=T$, where $T$ is numerically trivial.
 Thus